rsyslog/rsyslog/source/configuration/modules/omprog.rst

    "string", "", "yes", "``$ActionOMProgBinary``"

 Full path and command line parameters of the external program to execute.
+Arbitrary external programs should be placed under the /usr/libexec/rsyslog directory.
+That is, the binaries put in this namespaced directory are meant for the consumption of rsyslog, and are not intended to be executed by users.
 In legacy config, it is **not possible** to specify command line parameters.